zhuhaoran666/How-to-Use-ChatGPT-in-China/ChatGPT-is-all-your-need.md

 <div align=center><img src="image/varify.png" width="50%" height="50%"></div>
 &emsp;&emsp;You need a non-Chinese phone number. <https://sms-activate.org/> This link provide virtual phone number service and support Alipay.

-&emsp;&emsp;After registering an account,select a country(prices vary by country) and search for openai services on the right side.Click buy.
+&emsp;&emsp;After registering an account, select a country(prices vary by country) and search for openai services on the right side.Click buy.

 <div align=center><img src="image/phone.png" width="200" height="400"></div>

-&emsp;&emsp;Then you will get a virtual phone number.Copy it on the phone number verification page and click send code.
+&emsp;&emsp;Then you will get a virtual phone number.
+Copy it on the phone number verification page and click send code.
 Note that the selected country should be the same as the country of your mobile phone number

 <div align=center><img src="image/phoneNumber.png" width="80%" height="80%"></div>